 Once you are in touch with your prospective supervisor, they will be able to help you with your research proposal.
 You can then submit a formal application for postgraduate study.
 This is usually just a formality, as your supervisor will already have decided whether or not they are able to supervise your project.

 Application procedures for funded places may vary.
-You can view details of all current research funding on our scholarships and bursaries page.
+You can view details of all current research funding on our research scholarships page.